 He described the strike as a success and said only "one or two" out of 675 employees went into work.

 Mr Bialyk said: "I've spoken to the company and we're trying to set up a meeting next week.

-"We're still considering reports and are considering all options available, including working with Acas."'Ready to assist'
+"We're still considering reports and are considering all options available, including working with Acas."

 First said it was disappointed by the strike but said it managed to provide more services in Cornwall and Plymouth compared to a strike in October when only 10% of services were in operation.